NLCaceres/my-portfolio/react-client/README.md

       - Material Design with flip animation to switch between smaller image container and flip out into text container on tap for mobile.
         - Condense/shrink, instead, on web to provide overall minimalist aesthetic (minor projects condensed by default, major open by default)
   - RPG-based Homepage to reduce wall of text feeling
-- Changes Coming Soon
+#### Changes Coming Soon
-  - Validation in Contact Me Form
-  - Add Intersectional-Observer Background-Loading image component for use in PostList Cards
-    - Base it off new BackgroundLoadImage component
-    - Could use React-Spring's useInView hook?
+- Typescript
+  - 1st: A Validator for the "Contact Me" Form data
+  - 2nd: Update files containing JSX from '.js' files to '.jsx' then '.tsx' ('.tsx' is mandatory when using Typescript)
 - React-Spring animations may be packable into hooks that can be reused
   - Currently have the following Spring Animations: fadeIn, fadeOut, windup + fling
   - Currently have the following Transition Animations: exitLeft+fadeOut with enterRight+fadeIn
     - "position: absolute" likely should always be used in Transitions since they usually deal with lists

 ## Recent Changes
 - Upgraded to React 18!